giganano/TrackStar/docs/src/index.rst

 TrackStar
 =========
 Welcome to the **TrackStar 0.0.0.dev0** documentation!
-This software is in early development and does not yet have an official name.

-TrackStar, at its core, is a tool for esimating best-fit parameters for models whose chief prediction is a **track** in some observed space.
+TrackStar, at its core, is a tool for esimating best-fit parameters for models whose central prediction is a **track** in some observed space.
 Such models arise, e.g., within astrophysics, in the context of stellar isochrones, one-zone galactic chemical evolution models, and stellar streams.